-If you want to build a quality brand, it’s going to require quality imagery.
-Not only does great photography help tell a story, but it helps set mood and it helps attract specific buyer personas.
-Question is, where do you find free or cheap stock photos that are also high quality?
+If you want to build a quality brand, it’s going to require quality stock photography.
+Not only does great stock photography help tell a story, but it helps set mood and it helps attract specific buyer personas.
+Question is, where do you find cheap stock photos that are also high quality?
 Here’s How…

 Nothing is a bigger turnoff to me when I’m engaging with a brand than poor design and poor photo quality.
 People want to interact with beautiful things, so make your shit beautiful, okay?

 I use a variety of sites to get free and cheap stock photos and have outlined the ten I use most below along with some alternatives.
 These photos and images get used for blog posts, poster design, webinar design, sales page design, course design, social media, and more.